venkatesh799/Machine-Learning/Logistic Regression/README.md

 1) Will Customer buy Insurance ot not

 ***Multiclass Classification
-1) Which party a person is going to ote for
+1) Which party a person is going to vote for
    ---> Democartic
    ---> Republican
    --->Independent